FREE RESOURCES: Classroom Activities [ Page 5 ]

 < Prev | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | Next >

 This page (Page #5) has creative activities for use in the classroom.
 Kids love to learn more about the play’s origin and subject.
-Check out these articles and activities related to ArtReach’s popular titles: The Velveteen Rabbit, Treasure Island, Emperor's New Clothes, Sleeping Beauty, Alice in Wonderland, Christmas Cinderella, Sleepy Hollow, Aladdin, Christmas Wizard of Oz, A Thousand Cranes.
+Check out these articles and activities related to ArtReach’s popular titles: The Velveteen Rabbit, Treasure Island, Emperor's New Clothes, Sleeping Beauty, Alice in Wonderland, The Reluctant Dragon, Alice in Wonderland, Christmas Cinderella, Sleepy Hollow, Aladdin, Christmas Wizard of Oz, A Thousand Cranes.
 Don’t forget, a Teachers Guide will come with your School Play Package and contains tons of creative new ideas for your teaching lessons!

 ArtReach's Christmas Musical Velveteen Rabbit: Everyone's Favorite 'Toy Story'